 The six factors affecting thermal comfort are both environmental and personal.
 These factors may be independent of each other, but together contribute to an employee's thermal comfort.

 This is the temperature of the air surrounding the body.
 It is usually given in degrees Celsius (°C).

 Thermal radiation is the heat that radiates from a warm object.
 Radiant heat may be present if there are heat sources in an environment.

 Radiant temperature has a greater influence than air temperature on how we lose or gain heat to the environment.
-Our skin absorbs almost as much radiant energy as a matt black object, although this may be reduced by wearing reflective clothing.

-Still or stagnant air in indoor environments that are artificially heated may cause people to feel stuffy.
-It may also lead to a build-up in odour.
+- still or stagnant air in indoor environments that are artificially heated may cause people to feel stuffy.
+It may also lead to a build-up in odour

-Moving air in warm or humid conditions can increase heat loss through convection without any change in air temperature.
+- moving air in warm or humid conditions can increase heat loss through convection without any change in air temperature

-Physical activity also increases air movement, so air velocity may be corrected to account for a person's level of physical activity.
+- physical activity also increases air movement, so air velocity may be corrected to account for a person's level of physical activity

 If water is heated and it evaporates to the surrounding environment, the resulting amount of water in the air will provide humidity.